 - What do you look for in an external partner?

-In addition, Rick and Tim will reveal 5 factors to winning with a Breakthrough Incubator approach and answer live questions from the audience.
+In addition, Rick and Tim reveal five factors to winning with a Breakthrough Incubator approach and answer live questions from the audience.
 You’ll discover the benefits of breakthrough incubation including:

 - Speed and agility.
 The small, nimble team employed with the Breakthrough Incubator model uses an Agile approach, accelerating time to market for breakthrough innovation.

 - Removal of corporate bias and/or rejection.
 With the entire development and testing process taking place externally, inherent bias or rejection of new concepts due to lack of perceived fit is greatly reduced.